jamtur01/tilde.hosts/README.md

 your IP here?
 Nothing is implemented.
 I'm just putting it here as a kind of placeholder for some things to figure out later.

+## host-gen.py
+The host-gen.py script can be used to dynamically recreate the hosts file.
+It will create a new file called host-data in the current directory, which should be manually verified prior to overwriting the existing /etc/hosts file.